 The leaves are both basal and stem.
 Basal being larger and usually with a short stalk.
 Stem leaves are stalkless or may have a auricle partly clasping the stem.
 Leaves have a pinnate vein pattern.
 The blade is mostly ovate to lanceolate with lobes and coarse pointed teeth on the lobes.
 Some upper leaves may be entire.
 The lower surface has fine hair and sparse longer hair on the veins.
 The upper surface is usually smooth but may have some fine hair.
 The foliage is not succulent and has a pungent odor when crushed and a bitter and acrid taste.

-The inflorescence is a terminal panicle and auxiliary panicles from the upper leaf axils, the entire group forming a pyramid shape.
+The floral array is a terminal panicle and auxiliary panicles from the upper leaf axils, the entire group forming a pyramid shape.
 Each panicle cluster is somewhat flat-topped.

 The individual flowers are cylindric, only 1/4 inch wide but about 3/4 inches long.
 The outside of the head has 1 to 2 series of erect phyllaries, equal in size, linear to lanceolate in shape, with fine darker green vertical lines and purplish tinges.
 These usually number 21.
-Some yellow-green linear bracts may be at the base of the flowerhead.
+From 1 to 6 yellow-green linear bractlets (calyculi) may be at the base of the flowerhead.
+Surrounding the head are 21 green linear phyllaries.
 The flowers are disc florets of two types.
-There are no ray flowers.
+There are no ray florets.
 An outer band of florets are fertile and pistillate only.
 They have whitish to pale yellow corollas with 4 to 5 erect lobes.
 These surround a smaller group of disc florets that are mostly bisexual and fertile but sometimes are simply staminate in function.
 These have corollas of similar color with 4 to 5 erect to spreading lobes.
 The corollas of the disc florets seldom reach above the height of the green phyllaries of the flowerhead.
 Styles are branched at the tip.
 The base of the flowerhead swells prior to flowering.